Krish-rohilla25/product-docs-preso/slides.md

 }
 </style>

-# Custom Theme

-This presentation uses a custom theme with soft colors and clean typography.
+This slide uses a custom theme.

 ---